Solutions for the Planet’s ‘Big Ideas’ is a STEM programme with a focus on sustainability and entrepreneurship.

 The Big Ideas are submitted to our competition with regional finals held at a universities and the national final at the Houses of Parliament in London.
 Entrepreneurship, teamwork, business planning and public presentation skills are central to the whole process.
 Schools are left to select which year group and how many students they would like to participate in the programme each year.
 We encourage schools to involve a whole year group at the Big Ideas Day(s).

-We currently deliver the programme with Key Stage 3 students in schools across Yorkshire (Leeds, Bradford and expanding in 2016-17), the West Midlands (Wolverhampton and Solihull) and the South East (London Borough of Newham and Kent).
+We currently deliver the programme with Key Stage 3 students in schools across North England & Scotland (Leeds, Bradford, Newcastle and Glasgow), the West Midlands (Wolverhampton and Solihull) and the South East (London Borough of Newham, Kent and Portsmouth).

 Some of the benefits that students see from the programme are: